KyleFord76063/GitTraining/10-Merge/readme.md

 Mergetool way
 -------------

+> Now is probably a good time to check if you have GUI tools configured. `99-GitConfiguration` will help you with that.

 We throw away the last commit (the merge of `foo`), so we can do it again, this time using merge tool.